 - Total cash back earned via Yazing: $815.74

 This brings my total out-of-pocket cost to $696.40 – $700.50 so far, without factoring in any of the rewards.
-The reason I don’t have a concrete number for fees is because some of the gift cards were liquidated via money orders while others were unloaded via bill pay.
+I don’t have a concrete number for fees because some gift cards were liquidated via money orders and others via bill pay.
 This makes a small difference in the total out-of-pocket cost.

 How many miles and points did I earn?
 I ended up with following rewards earned from a combination of airline, cash back, and bank rewards credit cards: